swharden/USB-Counter/builds/2.3/readme.md

 * Speaker hides power LED
 * Move prog header to edge of board
 * The load resistor "optional" label is floating beneath the RX/TX leds
+* Omit C14 and replace R17 with a 1k resistor
+* Use green LEDs everywhere
+* Fix the double-press issue